A supersized 'Firefly Lane' season 2 is on its way, and the trailer has *finally* dropped

 - Alissa Skovby (young Tully)

-And it also looks like our group will be joined by a few new faces.
+And it also looks like our group will be joined by a few new faces this time around.
 Rumor has it that Heigel's Grey's Anatomy peers are set to make an appearance in the series.
-According to Deadline, Greg Germann, who starred in four seasons of the medical drama, will play Benedict Binswanger, the governor of Washington State in the 80s—which means he must be involved in some KPOC story!
+According to Deadline, Greg Germann, who starred in four seasons of the medical drama, will play Benedict Binswanger, the governor of Washington State in the '80s—which means he must be involved in some KPOC story!

-While you're patiently waiting for the show's return, why not dig into Kristin Hannah's bestsellers, too?
+While you're patiently counting down the days until the show's return, why not dig into Kristin Hannah's literary bestsellers, too?
 You won't regret it.

 - View at Amazon in the US

 - View the UK equivalent: Firefly Lane, Fly Away, True Colours

 Danielle is a writer for woman&home and My Imperfect Life, covering all-things news, lifestyle and entertainment.

 The heart of her time at Future has been devoted to My Imperfect Life, where she's been attuned to the cosmos, new TV shows and relationship trends.